vem882/DB-API/README.md

 - `DELETE /student/:id` - Deletes a student by ID.
 - `PUT /student/:id` - Updates an existing student.
 Requires data specific to your project needs.

-## Contributing

-Contributions to this project are welcome.
-Please fork the repository and submit a pull request with your changes or suggestions.

----